Support is something we all need now and again.

 How to offer healthy support instead

 - Offer positive encouragement.
 This might mean that you let them know you are here to remind them of the tools they have learned in recovery.
-You tell them that you believe they are going to make the right choices.
-You make healthy choices whenever you are around them that foster the type of environment they need to be in.
+You tell them that you believe they will make the right choices.
+You make healthy choices whenever you are around them that foster the environment they need to be in.

 - Listen.
 Offer them a safe place to share their struggles and feelings.
 If you are too close to the situation to listen without judgment, maybe help them find a meeting or a professional that can listen without seeking to respond.

 - Set boundaries.
-These are so important, both for your own mental health and for the continued health of the person struggling with addiction.
+These are so important for your mental health and the continued health of the person struggling with addiction.
 Here are some boundaries you can set: Do not use drugs around me or in my home.
 I will not bail you out of jail or pay for your lawyer.
 I will not give you money.
 Do not ask me to lie to people for you.

 Here are some other signs that you might be enabling someone

-- Your own needs and wants are being put aside because you are extending so much “help”
+- Your needs and wants are being put aside because you are extending so much “help.”

 - You find yourself repeatedly solving the same kind of problem for them